jbengtsson/thor-scsi-lib/install.rst

 **NB**: The libaries implementing the python interface will be
-        currently installed in the source tree into directory `python/thor_scsi`.
-Have a look below for details of loading dynamic objects from non standard directories if you want to use these.
+        currently installed in the source tree into directory `python/thor_scsi` and src/gtpsa/python.
+        Have a look below for details
+        of loading dynamic objects from non standard directories if you want to use these.
 The python wrapper and module can be installed using `setup.py` too

-Installing python module
+Installing python module thor_scsi and gtpsa
 ------------------------

 Currently the python wrapper is automatically built when the c++ library is built.